-AMSTERDAM LIGHT FESTIVAL • FRIENDSHIP 2015
+AMSTERDAM LIGHT FESTIVAL • 2017-18

-Stay tuned for information coming soon about the theme and route of the 2017-18 Amsterdam Light Festival which takes place from November 30, 2017 to January 21, 2018.
+The Amsterdam Light Festival 2017-18 takes place from November 30, 2017 to January 21, 2018.
 The theme this year is “Existential”.

 The Amsterdam Light Festival Boat Route

-For a unique experience you can also book a culinary cruise through the canals and enjoy wine, craft beer and delicious bites while gazing at the art.
+You can also create a culinary cruise for your groupand enjoy wine, craft beer and delicious bites while gazing at the art along the canals.
 Contact Amsterdam Delicious food tours or Amsterdam Boats to arrange a custom tour and tasting.

-The Amsterdam Light Festival runs from November 28th through January 17th.
+The Amsterdam Light Festival runs from November 30th through January 21st.
 Don’t miss it!

 THINGS TO DO IN AMSTERDAM IN WINTER TIME